 VTAC is the central office that administers the application processes for places in tertiary courses, scholarships and special entry access schemes at university, TAFE and independent tertiary colleges in Victoria (and a few outside Victoria).
 VTAC receives and forwards application information and supporting documentation to the relevant authorities at institutions.
 Before applying for courses or scholarships, or booking an admission test, you will need to register for a VTAC user account.
-Some of the features of their website enable students to search for courses, information about Australian Tertiary Admission Rank (ATAR) and set up an account in Courselink to keep track of courses that interest them. www.vtac.edu.au
+Some of the features of their website enable students to search for courses, information about Australian Tertiary Admission Rank (ATAR) and review tertiary education options through the coursesearch.
+For more information, go to www.vtac.edu.au